suryakaduru/Crane_Activity_Monitoring_System/README.md

 - **Top-down view:** Decrease `vert_px_threshold` (more sensitive to small changes)
 - **Side view:** Increase `vert_px_threshold` (larger pixel displacement for same movement)

-***

-## Summary

-This documentation provides a complete technical and non-technical overview of the Crane Load Detection System.
-The system uses a sophisticated combination of:

-1. **YOLO object detection** for locating the crane hook
-2. **Optical flow analysis** for measuring motion across full frames
-3. **Frame difference** for detecting pixel-level changes
-4. **Vertical trend analysis** for detecting lifting/lowering
-5. **State machines** with smoothing and freeze logic for robust classification
-6. **Time-based buffering** for reliable unloading detection

-The result is a system that can reliably classify crane operations in real-time industrial environments while minimizing false positives and state flickering through multiple layers of confirmation and smoothing logic.